longturn/freeciv21/docs/Contributing/msys2.rst

         > pacman -Syuu

 #.
 The :file:`msys2_shell` will close when this is complete.
-Run it again and install following packages with
+Run the command in step 3 again and allow
+   :file:`pacman` to ensure everything in the base package is up to date.

-   :code:`pacman -Su <package name>`.
-The packages needed for building Freeciv21 are numerous.
+#.
+Install following packages with :code:`pacman -Su <package name>`.
+The packages needed for building
+   Freeciv21 are numerous.
 These packages are needed even if you do not plan to make the installer, update documentation, but only build Freeciv21 for local use.
+We do have you install more packages than are required to compile Freeciv21 so you have a more complete development environment.

 #.
-Install these arch independent packages that are needed for building Freeciv21.
-With these packages it is
+Install these architecture independent packages that are needed for building Freeciv21.
+With these packages
-   possible to build a Freeciv21 source tree that was created via release tarball or zip file.
+   it is possible to build a Freeciv21 source tree that was created via release tarball or zip file.

-    * pkgconf
     * git
-    * automake
-    * libtool
-    * autoconf
     * patch
-    * ed
-    * python3
-    * python-pip
-    * make
+    * zip
-    * clang
+    * unzip

 #.
 Install these packages for building common parts.

-    * mingw-w64-x86_64-gcc (will give you bzip2, readline and python3)
-    * mingw-w64-x86_64-gdb
-    * mingw-w64-x86_64-curl
-    * mingw-w64-x86_64-lua
-    * mingw-w64-x86_64-tolua
-    * mingw-w64-x86_64-SDL2_mixer
-    * mingw-w64-x86_64-cmake
+    * mingw-w64-clang-x86_64-cmake (brings in a collection of other dependencies we need automatically)
-    * mingw-w64-x86_64-ninja
+    * mingw-w64-clang-x86_64-clang
-    * mingw-w64-x86_64-libunwind
+    * mingw-w64-clang-x86_64-readline
-    * mingw-w64-x86_64-make
+    * mingw-w64-clang-x86_64-lua
-    * mingw-w64-x86_64-python-pip
+    * mingw-w64-clang-x86_64-SDL2_mixer
+    * mingw-w64-clang-x86_64-clang-tools-extra (optional: gives ``clang-tidy`` and ``clang-format``)

 #.
 Packages for building the client and/or Ruledit.

-    * mingw-w64-x86_64-qt5
+    * mingw-w64-clang-x86_64-qt6-base
-    * mingw-w64-x86_64-qt5-svg
+    * mingw-w64-clang-x86_64-qt6-svg
-    * mingw-w64-x86_64-karchive-qt5
+    * mingw-w64-clang-x86_64-karchive

 #.
 Package needed for building Windows installer package.

-    * mingw-w64-x86_64-nsis
+    * mingw-w64-clang-x86_64-nsis

 #.
 Packages needed for documentation development.

+    * mingw-w64-clang-x86_64-python-sphinx
+    * mingw-w64-clang-x86_64-python-pip
-    * mingw-w64-x86_64-python-sphinx
+    * mingw-w64-clang-x86_64-python-virtualenv

 #.
 Add some environment variables to the :file:`.bash_profile` file.
 The code sample assumes x86_64.

 .. code-block:: sh

-    export PATH=/mingw64/bin:${PATH}
+    export PATH=/clang64/bin:${PATH}
-    export MSYSTEM=MINGW64
+    export MSYSTEM=CLANG64
-    export PKG_CONFIG_PATH=${PKG_CONFIG_PATH}:/mingw64/lib/pkgconfig:/mingw64/share/pkgconfig
+    export PKG_CONFIG_PATH=${PKG_CONFIG_PATH}:/clang64/lib/pkgconfig:/clang64/share/pkgconfig

 Premade Environment